 Because products are used by hundreds or thousands of people, many people experience similar injuries when a product turns out to be defective.
 As a result, hundreds or even thousands of cases are typically filed against the manufacturer.
 These cases can be consolidated into multi-district litigation, which means all cases remain separate but are assigned to one federal court judge who can then make decisions that impact all the claims.

 Cases can also be resolved through a class action.
 This means all of the plaintiff’s claims are joined together in one big case.
-Our page on Metal-on-Metal Hip Implant Legal Options explains many of these options.

 If you become part of a class action, you will lose a great deal of control over your case, while a multi-district litigation allows more autonomy for plaintiffs while still ensuring the cases are resolved as expediently as possible.